rasteric/z3s5-lisp/docs/usermanual/manual.md

 #### Debugging

 Not only are error messages fairly rudimentary, they also use the expanded macro definitions and are therefore hard to read.
 Local bindings are implemented with lambda-terms and displayed as such.
 This makes debugging a challenge, as it should be.
 Z3S5 programmers have the habit of writing bug-free code from the start and thereby avoid debugging entirely.
 But you could write your own trace or stepper functions for enhanced debugging features by redefining all toplevel symbols appropriately.
-Then again, you could also just write your Lisp with better debugging capabilities.
+Then again, you could also just write your own Lisp with better debugging capabilities.
 The choice is up to you!

 #### Concurrency